RPGReki/bucharest2023.netlify.app/site/index.md

 ### Public Transport

-For trams and busses, you can send a text message to 7458 with ''C'', you will be charged 3 lei (0.6 Euro) which will allow you to travel on any tram or bus line for an hour.
+For trams and buses, you can send a text message to 7458 with ''C'', you will be charged 3 lei (0.6 Euro) which will allow you to travel on any tram or bus line for an hour.
-For the metro, you can purchase a recycleable metro card with 2 to 10 entree passes for 3 lei/pass (0.6 Euro/pass).
+For the metro, you can purchase a recyclable metro card with 2 to 10 entry passes for 3 lei/pass (0.6 Euro/pass).

 {:.mt-3}